malothro-m/Chalsa-Field-Trip/README.md

 ---

-## 📦 How to Use
-1. Clone the repo and open the PDF report in `/report/`.
-2. (Optional) Place your measurement tables in `/data/` and use your preferred plotting tools (e.g., Python/matplotlib) to regenerate rose diagrams and stratigraphic panels.
-3. Add field photographs and sketches under `/figures/` to enrich the README and GitHub Pages.

----

 ## 🔖 Citation
 If you use this repository or the report, please cite as:
 **Group–2 (2024–2025), Chalsa Field Report, Department of Geology & Geophysics, IIT Kharagpur.**